-Healthcare in America is facing an imminent shortage of general physicians: those in certain specialties, areas of the country, and minority communities.
-Despite the competition and growing rate of hopeful physicians, the U.S. does not have the educational resources to educate students at the speed necessary to maintain the current physician-to-patient ratio.
-Foreign medical students are the key to fixing this pressing issue.
-Read on to learn how opening our doors to these graduates can benefit the overall health of the nation.
+Healthcare in America is facing an imminent shortage of physicians.
+The shortage will become increasingly visible within certain specialties, geographic locations, and within minority communities across the U.S. Despite the competition and myriad of physician hopefuls, the U.S. does not have the educational resources to turn out medical graduates at the speed necessary to maintain the current physician-to-patient ratio.
+Foreign and international medical students (IMGs) are the key to fixing this pressing issue.
+Read on to learn how opening our doors to these graduates can benefit our nation’s health.

 A combination of doctors reaching retirement and the increasing United States population is setting America up for a physician shortage.
 Currently, the average age of a practicing physician is 51 years old.
 Just under one-third of physicians are over the age of 60.
 These numbers, along with the average American retirement age of 63, indicate the physician shortage will materialize in the next decade or two.